-I have recently received lovely feedback from a client who I have achieved a settlement for in their claim for Unfair Dismissal.
-Read on to see what my client had to say…
+I am delighted to have received positive feedback from a client of mine.
+Read on to see what my client had to say.

 The phrase ‘children can be so mean‘ is commonly referred to when young people are navigating their way through school.
 It is believed, as ‘bullies’ grow older their behaviour improves and the days of causing someone to feel ‘left out’ or ‘bullied’ simply go away.
 Sadly, however, this does not always tend to be the case.
 In the UK alone it is believed that around 25% of employees have felt left out or bullied at work and that statistic is staggering.